RolandCsibrei/babylonjs-recast-js-nav-generator/README.md

 - [x] Add AxisViewer
 - [x] Add various display options for the debug navmesh - debug drawer
 - [x] Relative sizes of on scene controls to the model size
+- [ ] Loading state
+- [ ] Use one loader for DND and file input loads

 Phase 2: